jskific/wdweno/README.md

 wdweno.wdweno(in_image=<path to input image>, out_image=<path to output image>,
                 method='2x', scale_exp=1, beta=2)
 ```
+Or simply take a look at the examples directory.

 ## License
 wd-weno is licensed under the [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/#).